-Gina is owner, winemaker and leader of the uniquely all-female team at Oliver Twist Estate Winery.
+Gina is owner, winemaker and leader of the team at Oliver Twist Estate Winery.
 She’s the fourth generation from her family to sink her hands into South Okanagan soil.
 She’s a proud mom to son Jaxson, born in 2011, and daughter Vida, born in 2015.
 The family lives on the winery’s 17-acre property.

 “It was a Gewurtztraminer and a Merlot, and I custom pinstriped the labels,” says Harfman.
 “I had to make a lot of wine, knowing my family.
 And I loved doing it, so September 2009 I enrolled in Okanagan College to learn more about winemaking.”